PrasannaVenkadesh/Whiz-Chat/README.txt

 Step 4: Run the Ruby script like './chat.rb' or 'ruby chat.rb' from your terminal.

-Step 5: Enter your Google mail account user_id alone (Eg:prasmailme) and dont add (@gmail.com), it will be automatically appended.
+Step 5: Enter your Google mail account user_id alone (Eg:prasmailme) and don't add (@gmail.com), it will be automatically appended.

 Step 6: Enter the password for your account.

 Step 7: Now you will be displayed with a menu and you can choose one from the menu using the corresponding options.

-Step 8: When you choose to chat - In 'To Username: ' type the recepient user_id like above in Step 6.
+Step 8: When you choose to chat - In 'To Username: ' type the recepient user_id fully (Eg:prasmailme@gmail.com).
+This is because now we have added a feature to chat with other domains also from gmail account (Provided domain service provider offers chat option.
+Facebook and Yahoo are not currently supported now.).

-Step 9: If everything went fine you have will be ready to send or receive messages, or else exceptions will be thrown for User_id / Password mismatch.
+Step 9: If everything went fine you have will be able to send or receive messages, or else exceptions will be thrown for User_id / Password mismatch.

 Step 10: Type 'bye' to quit from chat, the message bye will also be delivered for the receiver and you will be disconnected